rulaone/DS3231/README.md

 [Raspberry pi](https://www.amazon.ca/CanaKit-Raspberry-Power-Supply-Listed/dp/B07BD3WHCK/ref=sr_1_5?s=electronics&ie=UTF8&qid=1544497837&sr=1-5&keywords=canakit+raspberry+pi+3+b%2B)

 # Time Commitment
 The time that it will take you to finish the whole project is about 2 to 3 days.

-The time commitment for ordering the parts all of them it took about a day.
+The time that it take to  order the parts all of them it took about a day.
 Setting up the connection of the circute it should take about a day to get it, getting the i2c detect  about two hours.
-Also the time it took me to get the date and time was 4 hours, but making the case to for the project it took me around4 times to do it in three days
+Also the time it took me to get the date and time was 4 hours, but making the case to for this project it should take around 4 times to do it.

 # Mechanical Assembly